nodemeta/nte/readme.md

-# ⚡ Node Meat Energy (NTE)
+# ⚡ Node Meta Energy (NTE)

-**Node Meat Energy (NTE)** is a next-generation utility token powering a decentralized, node-based earning and energy ecosystem.
+**Node Meta Energy (NTE)** is a next-generation utility token powering a decentralized, node-based earning and energy ecosystem.
 Built on the **BNB Smart Chain**, NTE enables users to stake, mine, earn rank-based bonuses, and participate in a secure and scalable token economy.

 ---

 ## � Project Overview

-Node Meat Energy (NTE) is designed to revolutionize decentralized finance by combining staking, mining, referral rewards, and upgradeable smart contract architecture.
+Node Meta Energy (NTE) is designed to revolutionize decentralized finance by combining staking, mining, referral rewards, and upgradeable smart contract architecture.
 The project aims to provide sustainable passive income, robust governance, and a secure environment for users and developers.

 ---